ISO 14001:2026 transition – why early action matters

 2. Understand changes to standards

-Compare your existing environmental management system with the requirements of ISO/FDIS 14001:2026-01.
-In particular, check topics such as climate risks, biodiversity, change management and life cycle assessment.
+Compare your existing environmental management system with the requirements of ISO 14001:2026-04.
+In particular, check topics such as climate risks, biodiversity, change management and life cycle perspective.
 Also consider outsourced activities as well as upstream and downstream processes where control or influence is possible.

 4. Plan and implement measures

-Derive targeted measures from the results, for example for the assessment of environmental aspects, risk assessment, internal communication or operational control.
+Define targeted measures based on the results, for example for the assessment of environmental aspects, risk assessment, internal communication or operational control.
 Existing processes and internal audit cycles help to proceed efficiently.

 5. Train employees

-Raise awareness of new priorities at an early stage and qualify relevant teams through appropriate training and clear internal communication.
+Raise awareness of new priorities at an early stage and prepare relevant teams through appropriate training and clear internal communication.

-Check the implementation and effectiveness of the measures through internal audits and the subsequent management review.
+Check the implementation and effectiveness of the actions through internal audits and the subsequent management review.

 7. Determine the audit date